 Cliff defines a healthy diet as one that is made up of 80% natural, whole, unprocessed food.
 These foods are most likely to contain greater amounts of valuable micronutrients (vitamins, minerals, antioxidants) that help your body work well, fight stress and, in the process, lose fat and gain muscle.

 Frantic dieting and over-exercising is often counter-productive, creating a boomerang effect rather than building the foundations for sustainable good health.
 Supplements can be useful to help simplify your move to a healthier diet according to Cliff - but they should not be used to replace real food.
 Sensible supplementation takes the guesswork out of good nutrition; ensuring that your body‘s metabolic pathways are properly fueled, leaving you healthier and more vital.

-“Good Green Stuff feeds your body and your mind,“ says Cliff.
+“Good Green Vitality feeds your body and your mind,“ says Cliff.
 “Adaptogenic herbs help sharpen your mental processing and reduce stress; a careful mix of vitamins and minerals support digestive health and immunity and, most importantly, all the ingredients are present in forms that are easy for your body to absorb and use.“

 For best results, make changes to your diet, add a supplement and start (or continue) to get regular exercise at least three months before your wedding.
 This will support any weight loss goals and give you peace of mind knowing that you are getting all the nutrients you need to really shine on the big day.